DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 <img src="/images/home1.jpg" height="500px">

-Feel free to contact me at <a href="mailto:"dave@dev-reboot.com">dave@dev-reboot.com</a> if you have any questions or comments.
+Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.

 Keep on developing!